akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 by a shard allocation strategy.
 The default implementation `akka.cluster.sharding.ShardCoordinator.LeastShardAllocationStrategy` allocates new shards to the `ShardRegion` (node) with least number of previously allocated shards.
 This strategy can be replaced by an application specific implementation.

+An alternative allocation strategy is the `akka.cluster.sharding.external.ExternalShardAllocationStrategy` which allows explicit control over where shards are allocated via the @api[ExternalShardAllocationClient]

 An optional custom shard allocation strategy can be passed into the optional parameter when initializing an entity type or explicitly using the `withAllocationStrategy` function.